ietf-nasr/.github/profile/README.md

 If you believe your input is relavent to above, please send to the mailing list first.
 Then you can open a pull request.

-## TODO

-Peter to upload the initial problem statement draft s.t. we can comment on.